Work experience

 Comparison showing improved layout and field behaviour in the redesigned payment request creation process.

-Overview of subscriptions: Reassessing key subscription details
+Subscription management: Reassessing key subscription details

 Distilling data points that were most valuable to show upfront.
 The goal was to make the subscription information shown on the table table more immediately useful for internal teams handling delivery and renewals.